 If you’re reading this and thinking, “Uh oh, that sounds like me,” take a breath.
 Gum disease is one of the most treatable conditions we see.

 For early cases, a thorough cleaning and some adjusted home habits are often enough to turn things around.
-For more advanced cases, Dr. Hagigi offers deep cleanings and other treatments designed to get the infection under control and help your gums heal.
+For more advanced cases, Dr. Hagigi offers deep cleanings and other gum treatments to get the infection under control and help your gums heal.

 Ready to Take a Look?